chhsdata/dataplaybook/index.md

 ---
 ![California Health and Human Services Agency Data Playbook - 3rd Edition]({{ site.baseurl }}/assets/images/00_figure01.png "California Health and Human Services Agency Data Playbook - 3rd Edition")

-## Five plays for your Department

-Here are five plays designed to help Departments utilize data to inform program and policy development.
-These plays can also be used to navigate CHHS Governance processes.
-Each section features detailed best practices.

-A play contains data strategies, approaches and actions a Department may use to  administer programs and address policy issues.

-1. Define: goals & objectives
-2. Assess: tools & capabilities
-3. Implement: plan & strategy
-4. Evaluate: outcomes & impacts
-5. Share: progress & results

 ## Data changes everything

 >Our goal is to leverage our internal data to **improve the programs and services** we deliver to our clients.